Bowling Green Construction – Our Unique Drainage System

 When it comes to maintaining athletic fields, decision-makers often weigh the pros and cons of natural grass versus artificial turf.
 One of the most significant factors influencing that decision is cost.
 A recent cost analysis of a 78,000 square foot athletic field sheds light on how expenses add up over time, depending on the type of surface used.

+Cumulative Cost Breakdown Over 20 Years.
 The chart compares three scenarios:

 1. Natural Grass – Annual Resodding (red line):